 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony 50mm F1.4 weighs 222g, 57% (298g) lighter than the Tamron 45mm F1.8 Di VC USD's weight of 520g.

-Standard Prime Lenses in Sony Alpha Mount for Size Comparison
+Standard Lenses in Sony Alpha Mount for Size Comparison

 Lens Mounts